gulgle-project/gulgle/README.md

 DuckDuckGo does their redirects server side.
 Their DNS is...not always great.
 Result is that it often takes ages.

 We solved this by doing all of the work client side.
-Once you've went to https://gulgle.guldner.eu/ once, the JS is all cache'd and will never need to be downloaded again.
-Your device does the redirects, not me.
+After you've went to https://gulgle.link/ once, the JS is all cached and will never need to be downloaded again.
+Your device does the redirects without the need for a server.

 ## Features